-A case of mis-identity, times two.
+A case of mistaken identity, times two…

 For two chili peppers that look truly nothing alike, there’s a lot of confusion that surrounds pasilla and poblano peppers.
 Supermarkets, in fact, often mislabel pasillas as poblanos (and vice versa), but how can that be the case when they look so different?
 Why is the long and wrinkly dried pasilla sometimes mils-labeled as the wide and fleshy fresh poblano?
-And beyond the visual mis-identity, are there any taste reasons why this could be?
-Do they share similar flavor and heat profiles?
-We examine this and more in another PepperScale Showdown.
+And beyond the visual

 These chilies look so different.
 Why are they sometimes mislabeled?